Silk FAQs

 Can silk be ironed?

-Whether silk can be safely ironed depends on the fabric’s weight, finish, and the temperature setting of the iron.
+Whether silk can be safely ironed depends on the fabric's weight, finish, and the temperature setting of the iron.
 For lightweight and delicate silk fabrics, it is advisable to use a press cloth as a protective barrier.
 This helps prevent direct contact between the iron and the fabric, reducing the risk of heat damage during pressing.
+Always use a dry press cloth and do not spray water directly onto the silk fabric to prevent staining.

 Does silk have static cling?